okhodjaev/okhodjaev.github.io/contact.md

 ---

-For media inquiries, speaking engagements, or collaboration opportunities, please email directly.
+*For any questions or collaboration opportunities, please reach out via email.*